matloff/fasteR/README.md

 ## <a name="cran"> </a> R Packages, CRAN, Etc.

-We'll soon bring in **ggplot2**, a user-contributed package, stored in the [CRAN repository](https://cran.r-project.org).
+One of the great things about R is that are tens of thousands of packages that were developed by users and then contributed to the [CRAN repository](https://cran.r-project.org).
 As of December 2020, there were nearly 17,000 packages there.
 If you need to do some special operation in R, say spatial data analysis, it may well be in there.
 You might take the [CRAN Task Views](https://cran.r-project.org/web/views/) as your starting point, or simply use Google, e.g. plugging in the search term "CRAN spatial data."
 Other good sources of public R packages are [Bioconductor](https://www.bioconductor.org/) and useRs' personal GitHub pages.

-More on this in a later lesson.
+Below, we'll introduce one of the most popular user-contributed packages, **ggplot2**.
+But first, how does one install and load packages?

-UseRs usually designate a special folder/directory for their packages (both those they download and ones they write themselves).
-The question then arises as to which folder is used.
+First, one needs a place to put the packages.
+UseRs often designate a special folder/directory for their packages (both those they download and ones they write themselves).
 I use 'R' in my home directory for that purpose, but if you don't specify a folder, your package installer will choose one for you.
 It won't matter as long as you are consistent.
 I'll assume you don't specify a package folder.

 To install, say, **ggplot2**, you can type at the R prompt,